F1R3K1R1N/PointOfSaleSystemWeb/README.md

 ---

-## 3. ðŸ“ Files & Structure
+## 3. Files & Structure

-- `Lab_Module_2.pdf` â€“ Full lab instructions (available for reference)
+- `Lab_Module_2.pdf` Full lab instructions (available for reference)
-- `resources_Module_2.zip` â€“ Contains all starter files
+- `resources_Module_2.zip` Contains all starter files
-- `screenshots/` â€“ (If applicable) Evidence of steps, commits, or conflict resolution
-- This repository â€“ Reflects the working state of the project after completing all lab tasks
+- This repository reflects the working state of the project after completing all lab tasks

 ---